-Washington DC is a wonderful family friendly destination filled with amazing museums, gorgeous monuments and beautiful parks- most of which are completely FREE.
-DC also boasts a wonderful (easy to use) transportation system and plenty of family friendly dining too.
-To make sure you get the most out of visiting this awesome destination I have compiled the ULTIMATE Guide to DC with kids.
+Washington DC is a wonderful family-friendly destination filled with amazing museums, gorgeous monuments and beautiful parks- most of which are completely FREE.
+DC also boasts a wonderful (easy to use) transportation system and plenty of family-friendly dining too.
+To make sure you get the most out of visiting this awesome destination I have compiled the ULTIMATE Guide of things to do in Washington DC with kids.
 Check it out!

 The Washington, DC area has three airports for major commercial airlines: Dulles, Reagan National, and BWI.
 Reagan is known to be the most convenient and is the airport I would recommend to families.

 But, that said any of the three airports will get you to DC without too much trouble.
 The Metro has a useful page to help you get from your airport of choice to DC (and vice versa on your return): Using Metro to get to and from the DC area airports